This is an exhibition focused on British Artist Helen Chadwick - yet it is not about her.

 It is about becoming — how a body of thought perpetually forms, moves, and reforms.

 In April 2025, while working in the Special Collections reading room at Goldsmiths Library, I noticed a trolley bristling with books on Helen Chadwick — heavy with bookmarks.
-An independent researcher — visual artist Miriam Rafael Sampaio— approached me and explained she was working with these materials.
+An interdisciplinary artist and researcher, Miriam Rafael Sampaio, approached me and explained that she was working with these materials.
 Casually, she opened a book and showed me images of Piss Flowers.

 “She’s making artwork with piss,” Miriam said.